Fonts are essential in any design, but with so many different fonts available, it can be challenging to identify the font used in a particular design.

 The WhatFont Tool comes as a browser extension available for Chrome and Safari and as a bookmarklet.
-All you have to do is click it and then hover over the text on the webpage and the extension will show you the font’s name.
+All you have to do is click it and then hover over the text on the webpage, and the extension will show you the font’s name.

 MyFonts has a neat tool, WhatTheFont, that allows you to identify fonts from an image.
-It supports both PNG and JPG and uses their collection of over 133,000 font styles to find the best match for the fonts in your image.
+It supports both PNG and JPG and uses its collection of over 133,000 font styles to find the best match for the fonts in your image.

 Fontface Ninja is another browser extension for identifying fonts.
 What sets this one apart is the ability to try the fonts with your own text and the ability to immediately purchase the font by clicking on the pricing or download link.
 It works with Chrome, Safari, and Firefox.

 FontSpring Matcherator lets you upload an image or share the link to the image URL to identify fonts that were used.
-The tool supports OpenType features and it even comes with a tag refinement feature so you can narrow down the results.
+The tool supports OpenType features, and it even comes with a tag refinement feature so you can narrow down the results.

 Identifont works a little differently than the other tools on this list.
 It helps you identify fonts by asking you a series of questions about the font.
-It then gives you top three matches and a list of similar fonts.
+It then gives you the top three matches and a list of similar fonts.

 Sometimes, you are familiar with the font that was used but can’t pinpoint it with absolute certainty.
-TypeTester might come in handy as the tool lets you compare 3 typefaces at once so you can narrow down your choices.
+TypeTester might come in handy as the tool lets you compare three typefaces at once so you can narrow down your choices.

 If you need an answer, all you have to do is ask.
 What better place to ask a question than Quora?
-Luckily, they have a category dedicated to typeface identification so be sure to check it out and get answers from other font lovers all over the world.
+Luckily, they have a category dedicated to typeface identification, so be sure to check it out and get answers from other font lovers all over the world.

 Identifying the fonts you see online is no longer mission impossible.
-Thanks to tools mentioned in this roundup, you can easily find out which font was used on any website as well as fonts used on image overlays or other graphic designs.
+Thanks to the tools mentioned in this roundup, you can easily find out which font was used on any website as well as fonts used on image overlays or other graphic designs.